Middlesex Militia: Second Boer War

 After the disasters of Black Week at the start of the Second Boer War in December 1899, most of the Regular Army was sent to South Africa, and all five Middlesex battalions were called out.
 The 6th (Royal East Middlesex) Middlesex volunteered for overseas service and saw action in South Africa in 1900–02.
 The rest of the battalions were disembodied in 1900, but the 5th (Royal Westminster) Royal Fusiliers and 5th (Royal Elthorne) Middlesex were embodied again later and then went on active service in South Africa.

 Special Reserve

 After the Boer War, there were moves to reform the Auxiliary Forces (militia, yeomanry and volunteers) to take their place in the six army corps proposed by St John Brodrick as Secretary of State for War.
-However, little of Brodrick's scheme was carried out.Spiers, Army & Society, pp. 243–2, 254.
-Under the sweeping Haldane Reforms of 1908, the militia was replaced by the Special Reserve, a semi-professional force similar to the previous militia reserve, whose role was to provide reinforcement drafts for regular units serving overseas in wartime.Frederick, pp. vi–vii.
+However, little of Brodrick's scheme was carried out.
+Under the sweeping Haldane Reforms of 1908, the militia was replaced by the Special Reserve, a semi-professional force similar to the previous militia reserve, whose role was to provide reinforcement drafts for regular units serving overseas in wartime.
 The five Middlesex battalions all transferred to the SR and were redesignated (in order of precedence):